tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 **UPDATE**

-a similar error occurred but in other circumstances:
+a similar error would occur but in other circumstances:

 - agent crashes the caller (user handler process) because network request to shikimori has timed out (shikimori is down)